 The buyers’ faith in Heroic to achieve as much in the stallion paddock as he did at the post was soon confirmed; his colts and fillies showed brilliant speed from the moment they first appeared in public.
 Heroic was only just deprived of siring a Maribyrnong Plate winner in his first season when Bold Bid went down to La Justice in the last few strides.
 Other smart juveniles like Gloriole, Gallantic, Lady Heroic and Heroic Prince that same year assured his reputation.
 That first season Heroic had 10 individual winners of 18 races worth £7,550, which placed him 20th on the list of winning sires.
 It was a record for an Australian-bred sire.
 This compared with the leading stallion Night Raid with 4 individual winners of 21 races and £27,449 and, after all, he had Phar Lap to help him.

 In his second crop, Heroic franked his reputation for getting early comers when his son Vauntry was the crack juvenile of the spring winning both the Debutant Stakes and the Maribyrnong Plate.
 In his second season, Heroic had 29 winning horses that between them won over 50 races in that 1931-32 season, which placed him 6th on the Winning Sires’ List.
 Heroic then won the Sires’ Championship for the first time the following year with only three crops racing.
 Thereafter he remained at the top of the list until impotence prematurely ended his stud life.
 During this time, the success of outside mares with Heroic was extraordinary.
 E. L. Baillieu only sent him one mare, the imported Medmenham, and was blessed with Ajax as a result.
 But the biggest beneficiary turned out to be Charlie Kellow himself.
 Apart from the lease income, he derived from Heroic, Kellow, with the few mares he sent to the great horse each season, managed to breed two champions in Hall Mark and Nuffield.
 As we shall see, each of them was destined to give Kellow the blue riband of the A.J.C.
 Derby.
+Another top galloper that Kellow bred from his free services to Heroic was Gallantic, a filly who him both the V.R.C.
+Oaks and the A.J.C.
+Adrian Knox Stakes and later proved such a good matron.

 Before I leave this particular chapter of our Derby history, permit me to return for a moment to the men and horses that made the 1924 renewal such a fascinating contest.
 We should not lose sight of the distinguished career at both post and paddock that awaited Spearfelt after being narrowly beaten by Heroic on that famous day.
 In the absence of Heroic, Spearfelt took out the Victoria Derby by six lengths and then three days later went within a head and a neck respectively of winning the Melbourne Cup when third in the race.
 The following autumn he won both the St. Leger and King’s Plate at Flemington before coming to Sydney and going down to Windbag after that wonderful duel down the Randwick straight for the A.J.C.
 St Leger.
 On the following Monday in the Sydney Cup, Spearfelt was one of the favourites when he fell with five other horses.
 That fall left the horse without confidence for a long time and his trainer Vin O’Neill made a mistake when he forced him to race as a four-year-old.
 But as a five-year-old he was magnificent.
 That season when partnered by Hughie Cairns, who probably did more than anybody to bring Spearfelt undone in the A.J.C.
 Derby, the stallion won the Melbourne Cup when burdened with 9 st. 3lb equalling the Australasian record for the distance.
 The following autumn Cairns steered Spearfelt to victory in the Australian Cup, establishing both new time and weight records for the race with his impost of 9 st. 13lb.